git-westriver/benchmark_ph_optimization/README.md

-# Benchmarks for optimization of pointclouds with persistent based loss
+# Library for optimization of pointclouds with persistence-based loss

 By Naoki Nishikawa ([GitHub](https://github.com/git-westriver), [Homepage](https://sites.google.com/view/n-nishikawa))
 and Yuichi Ike ([Homepage](https://sites.google.com/view/yuichi-ike))

-This repository presents the benchmarks for the optimization of point clouds with persistent based loss.
+This repository presents a library for the optimization of point clouds with persistence-based loss.
-We aim to compare the exisiting methods to optimize persistence based loss when we use Vietoris Rips filtration of point clouds.
+We aim to provide the implementation of the existing optimization methods and the interface to compare them.

 Our implementation has following nice features:
 - ***Multiple methods***: standard gradient descent, Conginuation [1], and Big Step [2].